 To find out the best ways to get rid of natural debris, check out our yard waste disposal guide for items like leaves, dirt, branches or grass clippings.

 Next, make sure any structures on the property are clean and functional.
 Common things to repair include:

-Now that the yard and structures are looking great, it’s time to tidy up the home’s exterior.
+Now that the yard and structures look great, it’s time to tidy up the home’s exterior.
 Use a power washer to completely clean the house and get rid of dirt and grime.
 You can also use it on the driveway and cement surfaces to spruce them up.
 Be sure to wipe down any windows as well.
-The goal is to increase the home’s curb appeal, either to your tastes or to make it more appealing for potential buyers.
+The goal is to increase the home’s curb appeal, either to your tastes or to make it more appealing to potential buyers.

-You’ve taken the time and put in the effort to get your foreclosure home into great shape.
-Whether you plan to move in or sell the home, know that your hard work has taken something that was once inhospitable and made it into a place someone would be proud to call home.
+You’ve taken the time and put in the effort to get your foreclosure home in great shape.
+Whether you plan to move in or sell the home, know that your hard work has taken something that was once inhospitable and transformed it into a place someone would be proud to call home.

 What Do You Think?

 Cleaning out a foreclosed home?
 We're listening.
 Head over to Twitter or Facebook,